 If you do not have any vinegar in your kitchen, a less effective method to kill off mold is using a hot water bath at 145℃ (293℉).

 Now that you have clean berries, you should store them together in a large container lined with a paper towel.
 Ensure that there is sufficient space between each berry as they will spoil otherwise, and be sure not to use an airtight container to reduce ethylene concentration.
-If you need new or better containers, Amazon sells a variety of great choices and ideas.
-Check them out by clicking here, food storage containers.

 When the paper towel becomes damp, change it out regularly because even the cold temperature of a fridge is not enough to prevent mold growth.